one-among-us/data/people/qiqi233345/page.en.md

 ---
 name: Qi
 ---
 Qi didn’t often talk on the Internet, but she was very welcoming in real life.
-Her humour always brought people around her happiness.
+Her humor always brought people around her happiness.

 She seemed mysterious.
 She didn’t often introduce herself because she thinks: “I am me, I want you know me for who I am, not know me as someone with a certain label.
 If someone can’t understand me, that’s their problem.
 I don’t want them to hate people who have the same label or experience as me because of me.”